charlesneimog/pd4web/Documentation/patch/templates/5-tutorial.md

 To make the description again we use a markdown file.
 The markdown is called `tutorial.md` and is located in the `WebPatch` folder.
 The content of the file should be edited after compilation of the patch.

 As in the previous template, inside `tutorial.md` you can write some description about the patch.
-The file uses markdown to render, you can check the complet syntax in https://www.markdownguide.org/basic-syntax/.
+The file uses markdown to render, you can check the complete syntax in https://www.markdownguide.org/basic-syntax/.
 Below the example of main command:

 ``` md
 # Title 1